ygwang2018/AdaptiveFFA/README.md

 # AdaptiveFireflyAlgorithm
-An improved firefly algorithm for global continuous optimization problems
+The source code for the case study of Chapter 7 of Ryan's PhD thesis.
+In this chapter, an adaptive firefly algorithm is proposed for global continuous optimization problems.